-- a.
-Do not tell the perpetrator what the victim has told officers.

-- b.
-Do not ask the victim if she or he:

-- Wants the suspect arrested

-- Will testify in court

-- Will sign a citizen's arrest form

-- c.
-Remain at the scene until the likelihood of further imminent violence has passed.

-- d.
-Recognize that remaining calm and professional even if the victim is upset

-or hostile will enable officers to obtain better information.

-- e.
-Recognize that the need for assistance may continue beyond the current incident and that the officer's response will influence whether the victim will view law enforcement as a resource for ending the violence in the future. - f.
+- 3. If a language barrier exists, expect the interaction to take more time.
+Be sure to emphasize to a person with LEP or who is Deaf/HOH that an interpreter will be provided at no cost.
+Be aware of the difficulties in communicating if the individual declines interpreter services and exercise patience. - 4.
+Do not ask the victim if she or he: - Wants the suspect arrested - Will testify in court - Will sign a citizen's arrest form - 5.
+Remain at the scene until the likelihood of further imminent violence has passed. - 6.
+Recognize that remaining calm and professional even if the victim is upset or hostile will enable officers to obtain better information. - 7.
+Recognize that the need for assistance may continue beyond the current incident and that the officer's response will influence whether the victim will view law enforcement as a resource for ending the violence in the future. - 8.
 Reassure the victim that he or she can continue to call law enforcement if necessary.
-This is especially true for victims who seem hostile to intervention. - g.
-Be cognizant of the victim's need for privacy and dignity by allowing her or him to change clothes if needed, shielded from on-lookers. - h.
-Obtain a phone number of someone who will always know how to reach the victim and record that number on the Victim Information Form in accordance with department procedure. - Provide victim with information about shelter, orders for protection and other community resources; preferable a card that provides notice of the domestic abuse victim's rights (Minn.
+This is especially true for victims who seem hostile to intervention. - 9.
+Be cognizant of the victim's need for privacy and dignity by allowing her or him to change clothes if needed, shielded from on-lookers. - 10.Obtain a phone number of someone who will always know how to reach the victim and record that number on the Victim Information Form in accordance with department procedure. - 11.Provide victim with information about shelter, orders for protection and other community resources in plain language; preferably a card that provides notice of the domestic abuse victim's rights (Minn.
 Stat. § 629.341 subd.3).

-- j.
+Provide any written materials in the victim's preferred language.
+Provide sight translation to those with LEP if translated versions are not available in the victim's preferred language.
+Do not assume Deaf/HOH individuals are fluent in written English. - 12.
 Recognize that for a variety of reasons a victim may appear hostile to officers even if she or he asked for help.
-If officers are patient and calm in the face of that hostility it will often dissipate over time; that is, initial hostility is likely to dissipate three or four calls later, but probably not five or ten minutes later. - k.
-Recognize that victims are most likely to disclose abuse to the responding officer immediately following an assault.
+If officers are patient and calm in the face of that hostility it will often dissipate over time; that is, initial hostility is likely to dissipate three or four calls later, but probably not five or ten minutes later.

+- 13. Recognize that victims are most likely to disclose abuse to the responding officer immediately following an assault.
 Most of the information on lethality and risk will be disclosed at this point in time.
-Become familiar with Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases and the accompanying Appendix 1B: Training Memo-Risk and Dangerousness, and use them to focus questions about risk. - Recognize that the officer's need for specific information may compete with the victim's need to talk on his or her own terms. - Recognize that better information is usually obtained by asking open-ended questions and following up on responses to those questions. - n.
-Reassure the victim that the violence is not her or his fault, that she or he did the right thing by calling law enforcement, and that officers will take appropriate action to protect the victim.
+Become familiar with Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases and the accompanying Appendix 1B: Training Memo-Risk and Dangerousness, and use them to focus questions about risk. - 14.
+Recognize that the officer's need for specific information may compete with the victim's need to talk on his or her own terms. - 15.
+Recognize that better information is usually obtained by asking open-ended questions and following up on responses to those questions. - 16.
+Reassure the victim that the violence is not her or his fault, that she or he did the right thing by calling law enforcement, and that officers will take appropriate action to protect the victim. - 17.
+Provide messages of help, reassurance, and protection.

-- o.
-Provide messages of help, reassurance, and protection. - 3.
-Victim engagement guidelines for investigators:
+C. Victim engagement guidelines for investigators: